 LIGHTING SYSTEM.
 The street lighting system consists of electroliers, luminaires, and lamps, together with the necessary conduits, cables, wires and other appurtenances.
 Plans showing the location and description of said equipment are on file in the office of the Bureau of Street Lighting and are hereby referred to and made a part of these specifications.
-The properties to be benefited by the work and improvement are designated in the assessment diagrams on file in the office of the specifications.
+The properties to be benefited by the work and improvement are designated in the assessment diagrams on file in the office of the Bureau of Street Engineering Division, and are hereby referred to and made a part of the specifications.